gcunhase/PaperNotes/notes/imbalanced.md

   > [Image source](https://towardsdatascience.com/handling-imbalanced-datasets-in-machine-learning-7a0e84220f28) [20]

 * Per-class accuracy of minor class
+* Geometric mean (Gmean) [10]
+  * "one of standard evaluation measures used in an imbalanced dataset classifier"
+  * "product of the prediction accuracies of minor and major classes"
 * Bayes Imbalance Impact Index [5]
   * "Measurement about the extent of influence of class imbalance on the classification performance of imbalanced data"
   * Indicates which "data factor is actually the main barrier for classification"